 The Bedlington Terrier is an alert watchdog, champion cuddler, and easygoing companion.
 With appropriate socialization, the Bedlington is a delight to have around.
-He's got energy to spare, so the Bedlington should have plenty of opportunities for work and play.
+He's got energy to spare, so he should have plenty of opportunities for work and play.
 Agility, coursing, and advanced tricks are perfect ways to keep the Bedlington busy in body and mind.
 Don't let his lamb-like appearance fool you—he's a terrier, and as such may have a stubborn side.
 Patience and a sense of humor go a long way with this little comedian.
-Grooming a Bedlington is an undertaking, so expect to spend a large portion of time with a brush or clippers in hand.
+Grooming a Bedlington is an undertaking, so expect to spend a lot of time with a brush or clippers in hand.

-The Bedlington Terrier was previously referred to as the Rothbury Terrier or Rothbury's Lamb and Bedlington is a common nickname for the breed.
+The Bedlington Terrier was previously referred to as the Rothbury Terrier or Rothbury's Lamb, and Bedlington is a common nickname for the breed.

 Physical Description/Breed Standard